BeefreeSDK/beefree-sdk-hosted-saved-rows-demo/instructions-for-setting-max-saved-rows.md

-# Instructions for setting a max number of Hosted Saved Rows a user can save
+# Instructions for setting a max number of Hosted Saved Rows an end user can save

 Follow the instructions outlined in this file to learn more about setting a maximum number of [Hosted Saved Rows](https://docs.beefree.io/beefree-sdk/rows/storage/hosted-saved-rows) an end user can save.